nielsmh/escsitoolbox/README.md

 ## Usage (DOS)

 Make sure your BlueSCSI or ZuluSCSI device is running a firmware version with Toolbox support.
-For ZuluSCSI youj also need to make sure the Toolbox is enabled in your config file:
+For ZuluSCSI you also need to make sure the Toolbox is enabled in your config file:
 ```
 [SCSI]